maaz1m/snakeio/README.md

 ## Installing and running the game

 Clone the repository.
 Inside the newly created directory, run `npm install` to install the Node.js packages listed in `package.json`.
-Then run `node server.js` to start the server.
+Then run `node server.js CAPACITY` to start the server for CAPACITY players.
 The server will listen to connections on port `8000`; you can change that behaviour by editing the code.
 You can access the app by navigating to http://localhost:8000/index.html/ on a web browser.

 ## Dev